| The Uniqueness of Palestinian TerrorismMay 30, 2002By Prof. Louis Rene Beres, Purdue University

 that (sic) who holds in his hands the Soul of Muhammad!
 I indeed wish to go to war for the

 sake of Allah!
 I will assault and kill, assault and kill, assault and kill.'"
+For terrorists elsewhere in the world, suicide is something

 "crazy,"certainly not a tactic to be used as a proper strategy of revolutionary